 - Boiling point – the temperature at which a liquid boils

 - Flash point – the lowest temperature at which the vapor above a liquid can be ignited in air.

 For example, in a cold climate, solar water heating systems require fluids with low freezing points.
-Fluids exposed to high temperatures, as in a desert climate, should have a high boiling point.
+Fluids exposed to high temperatures, and should have a high boiling point.
 Viscosity and thermal capacity determine the amount of pumping energy required.
 A fluid with low viscosity and high specific heat is easier to pump, because it is less resistant to flow and transfers more heat.
-Other properties that help determine the effectiveness of a fluid are its corrosiveness and stability.
+Other properties that help determine the effectiveness of a fluid are stability and replacement lifetime.